Hardware browser: History

 The first hardware browser was proposed by Yong Huang(China), who with WRTnode machinery group in 2014 co-invented the first hardware browser.
 Since then, the hardware browser develops with the Internet and Internet of Things together.
 At the same time, Maker Faire 2014 in Shenzhenthe show the lowest cost and power consuming computer vision automation solution, WRTnode gives uARM eyes and brain, using OpenCV ported on OpenWrt, recognizing the coins, and control uARM to pick them up with one yuan goes one side, and fifty cents goes another side.

-The first hardware browser
+Origin

-This is invented by WRTnode machine group.
-Its goal is to optimize the access of the computer and external hardware and released in 2014.
-Yong Huang, Wei Luo, Jialei Hao, Ke Wang successful make hardware browser, which greatly decreases the initial time costs and programming costs of the user or developer contacting with hardware, especially in the cost of development with the graphical programming, more close to human way of programming; while also allowing more people who play with the hardware easier access to the network or software.
-As well information systems optimizing the display, interactive information on hardware and network servers is more smooth and natural to users or development.
-It makes a solid foundation of Internet of Things.
+The first hardware browser was invented by WRTnode machine group.
+Its goal is to optimize access to the computer and external hardware and was released in 2014.
+Yong Huang, Wei Luo, Jialei Hao, Ke Wang built it.
+It optimized the display, and made interactive information on hardware and network servers smoother.